- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *Benjamin Grierson was born on this date in 1826.
 He was a white-American teacher and career military officer.

-With the outbreak of the American Civil War, Grierson enlisted as a volunteer aide-de-camp to Maj.
+During the early American Civil War, Grierson enlisted as a volunteer aide-de-camp to Maj.
 Gen. Benjamin M. Prentiss.
 Promoted to major on October 24, 1861, he joined the 6th Illinois Cavalry and was promoted to colonel on April 13, 1862.
-His regiment was engaged in a number of small skirmishes and raids on railroads and facilities in Tennessee and Mississippi that spring and summer.
+His regiment was engaged in several small skirmishes and raids on railroads and facilities in Tennessee and Mississippi that spring and summer.
 In November, he became a brigade commander in the Cavalry Division of the Army of Tennessee.

-In June 1864 Grierson commanded a cavalry division during Samuel D. Sturgis' ill-fated encounter with Nathan B. Forrest at the Battle of Brice's Crossroads.
+In June 1864, Grierson commanded a cavalry division during Samuel D. Sturgis' ill-fated encounter with Nathan B. Forrest at the Battle of Brice's Crossroads.
 After that battle, Grierson was transferred to the Cavalry in the District of West Tennessee.
 Between December 21, 1864, and January 5, 1865, Grierson led an expedition of two brigades of the Cavalry Division against the Mobile and Ohio Railroad.
-On Christmas Day he captured Forrest's camp at Verona, Mississippi.
+On Christmas Day, he captured Forrest's camp at Verona, Mississippi.
 On December 28, he engaged a train carrying an ad hoc Confederate force of approximately 1,200 men at Egypt Station, Mississippi.
 He captured more than 500 troops, including 253 former Union prisoners.
-For this expedition, Grierson received a promotion to the rank of major general.
-In the spring of 1865, he took part in Canby's successful campaign to capture Mobile, Alabama.
+For this expedition, Grierson was promoted to the rank of major general.
+In the spring of 1865, he participated in Canby's successful campaign to capture Mobile, Alabama.